Some commonly used built-in tags.

 Note: If you use the {% extends %} tag in a template, it must be the first tag in the template.In any other case, template inheritance will not work.

-In the case of inheritance, try to wrap all data that might change within a block.
-Because a block even if it is not rewritten on subsequent pages does not affect the template parsing, and it is more convenient to rewrite when necessary.
+In the case of inheritance, try to wrap all data that may change in a block, because even if the block is not rewritten on subsequent pages, it does not affect the template parsing, and it is more convenient when it needs to be rewritten.

-The variable boundary definition is double curly braces.
-There is an object called people, which has Name, Gender, and Level attributes, and it is output in the template as follows:
+The key to iterating over complex data structures in Django templates is the dot character., the variable output boundary is defined by double curly braces.
+There is an object called people, which has Name, Gender, and Level attributes, and it is output in the template as:

 <ul>